 Ch.
 19: Crater Lake Lumber Company, pp. 195-202;

 Ch.
 20: Wheeler-Olmstead Lumber Company, pp. 203-208;

 Ch.
 21: Klamath Lumber and Box Company, Shasta View Lumber and Box Company, pp. 209-214;

 Ch.
 24: Oregon, California & Eastern Railway, pp. 237-260;

 Ch.
 27: Klamath Northern Railway, pp. 299-306;

 Ch.
 28: Trouble on the Woods Lines, pp. 307-314;

 Bibliography, Glossary, Index, pp. 315-352.

-Oso Publishing, hardcover; 352 pp., standard portrait book 8 x 10 in., B&W photographs and illustrations.
+Oso Publishing, hardcover; 352 pp., standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.